nsidc/slackbotr/README.md

 # TODO:

-* How to enable external services, e.g. CircleCI to communicate with this app?
-Use a security token decorator? ¯\_(ツ)_/¯
+* Come up with a better name!
+Maybe this isn't so much for aggregating slackbots, but general webhook behaviors we'd want to execute internally? e.g. CircleCI triggers this thing to trigger a bot that sends data to an application which isn't externally exposed, like an internal workflow management system or Jenkins machine.
+* Create more example slackbots that do exemplify common use cases:
+  * Slackbots that accept commands
+  * Slackbots that receive data from external service, e.g. CircleCI job could CURL arbitrary JSON to the slackbot, on which it could act to format a message or trigger other stuff.
 * Create a more mature interface for the slackbots instead of creating FastAPI endpoints within each slackbot.
 We could expect a particular class to be defined for each slackbot, and abstract away things like:
   * Error handling
   * Standardized response messages and codes
 * Authentication: currently anyone can spam our slack by hitting endpoints.
+  * How to enable external services, e.g. CircleCI to communicate with this app?
+Use a security token decorator? ¯\_(ツ)_/¯ JWTs?
 * Continuous testing
+* A history endpoint that displays the recently-received triggers and their data?
+A Slack command to print the history of triggers?